 - Stay organised and reduce last-minute stress.

-Preparing for the Leaving Cert
+How to Prepare Effectively for the Leaving Cert

 The key to doing well on the Leaving Cert isn't to try to game the system.
 Don't attempt to get good results by looking for "easy" subjects or giving yourself a better timetable.
+Instead, it's a matter of clever planning, hard work, and effective time management.
+Here are our favourite strategies for preparing for the Leaving Cert exams.

 - Create a Study Plan: Break down your revision schedule based on the timetable, prioritising subjects with earlier exams.